ibm-cloud-docs/pattern-vpc-vsi-cross-region-resiliency/resiliency-design.md

 ## High availability Design
 {: #high-availability-design}

-The Cross-Region Resiliency pattern for Web Apps deploys the 3-tier web architecture in two regions following the multi-zone, multi-region deployment described in **“VPC Resiliency on IBM Cloud”.**
+The web app cross-region resiliency pattern deploys a 3-tier web architecture in two regions following the multi-zone, multi-region deployment described in **“VPC Resiliency on IBM Cloud”.**

 The web tier and application tier are deployed in two availability zones within each region.
 Each tier is deployed across VPC Virtual Server Instances (VSIs) in a VPC Instance Group for Autoscaling.
 A public VPC Application Load Balancer (ALB) routes web requests to healthy virtual instances in the app tier.
 A private VPC ALB routes traffic to healthy virtual servers in the app tier.